The Celestine Prophecy and the Synchronicity Machine

 The weak part is the metaphysical compression.
 Once social attention is redescribed as energy, the model can become too easy to universalize.
 Complex histories of trauma, power, money, race, gender, class, disability, and institutional authority can be flattened into personal vibration or interpersonal drama.
 The frame can help someone notice a pattern, but it can also privatize problems that need material or collective remedies.

 This matters for human-machine cognition because AI companions and advisers increasingly mediate conflict language.
 They can name patterns, summarize relationships, and offer scripts.
 Used carefully, that can support reflection.
 Used carelessly, it can turn one participant's account into the official model of the relationship, then feed that model back as personalized certainty.
+The missing control is provenance: what the user reported, what the system inferred, what outside evidence exists, and what action the system is refusing to authorize.

 The AI-Age Reading